Organisational Regulations of Physics Brawl Online

-Charles University, Faculty of Mathematics and Physics (“MFF UK”) in accordance with §3 paragraph 5 of Decree No. 55/2005 Coll. on the conditions of organisation and financing of competitions and exhibitions in leisure-based education, publishes these organisational regulations of the competition Physics Brawl Online (these “Regulations”).
+Charles University, Faculty of Mathematics and Physics (“CUNI MFF”) in accordance with §3 paragraph 5 of Decree No. 55/2005 Coll. on the conditions of organization and financing of competitions and exhibitions in leisure-based education, publishes these organizational regulations of the competition Physics Brawl Online (these “Regulations”).

 PDF version